 Patients with dissociative disorders very commonly have depressive symptoms.
 Major depressive disorder might present with amnesia.
-The main difference between depression-related amnesia and a dissociative disorder is that the information lost in the later is inconsistent with forgetting.
+The main difference between depression-related amnesia and a dissociative disorder is that the information lost in the latter is inconsistent with forgetting.

 Drug Abuse and Alcohol Intoxication

 We have explained that the risk of dissociative disorders is higher among drug addicts, but it is also important to note that patients with dissociative symptoms might be simply intoxicated.
 Alcohol intoxication can cause blackouts and memory gaps.
-Cocaine use and the use of other recreational drugs have been also linked to dissociative symptoms.
+Cocaine use and the use of other recreational drugs have also been linked to dissociative symptoms.

 Seizure’s Related Disorders

 Focal seizures with dyscognitive impairment can resemble dissociative disorders in that the patient fails to recall certain events during the seizure.
-Patients with a history of blackouts but without any other symptoms or signs suggestive of a dissociative disorder should be evaluated for the possibility of a seizure disorder.
+Patients with a history of blackouts, but without any other symptoms or signs suggestive of a dissociative disorder, should be evaluated for the possibility of a seizure disorder.

 Complications of Dissociative Disorders